DeFacto: Counterfactual Thinking with Images for Enforcing Evidence-Grounded and Faithful Reasoning: Abstract

 \section{Abstract}

-Recent advances in multimodal language models (MLLMs) have achieved remarkable progress in vision-language reasoning, especially with the emergence of “thinking with images,” which integrates explicit visual steps into the reasoning process.
-While this paradigm strengthens image-based reasoning, a significant challenge remains: models may arrive at correct answers by relying on irrelevant or spurious regions, driven by prior knowledge or dataset biases.
-Even when the answer is correct, flawed reasoning indicates that the model has not truly understood the image, highlighting the critical importance of reasoning fidelity in multimodal tasks.
-To address this issue, we propose \textit{DeFacto}, a counterfactual reasoning framework that jointly enforces accurate answering and faithful reasoning.
-A key component of our approach is the design of three complementary training paradigms: (i) positive, (ii) counterfactual, and (iii) random-masking.
-To enable these paradigms, we develop a pipeline that automatically localizes question-relevant evidence and constructs positive, counterfactual, and random variants, resulting in a dataset of about 100k images.
-Building on this framework, we train multimodal language models with GRPO-based reinforcement learning, where we design three complementary rewards to guide the model toward accurate answering and evidence-grounded reasoning.
-Experiments on diverse benchmarks demonstrate that \textit{DeFacto} substantially improves both answer accuracy and reasoning faithfulness, establishing a stronger foundation for interpretable multimodal reasoning.
-The code is available at \url{https://github.com/tinnel123666888/defacto}, and the dataset is released at \url{https://huggingface.co/datasets/tinnel123/defacto_dataset}.
+Recent advances in multimodal language models (MLLMs) have made \emph{thinking with images} a dominant paradigm for multimodal reasoning.
+However, existing methods still fail to ensure \emph{evidence--answer consistency}, where correct answers must be supported by correct visual evidence.
+To address this issue, we propose \textit{DeFacto}, a counterfactual reasoning framework that explicitly aligns visual evidence with final answers.
+Our approach integrates three complementary training paradigms: (i) positive, (ii) counterfactual, and (iii) random-masking.
+We further develop a language-guided evidence construction pipeline that automatically localizes question-relevant regions and generates counterfactual variants, resulting in \textbf{DeFacto-100K}.
+Building on this dataset, we train MLLMs with GRPO-based reinforcement learning and design three complementary rewards to promote correct answering, structured reasoning, and consistent evidence selection.
+Moreover, we introduce \textbf{DeFacto-1.5K}, a human-annotated benchmark for systematically evaluating evidence-grounded consistency beyond answer accuracy.
+Experiments on diverse benchmarks demonstrate that \textit{DeFacto} substantially improves both answer accuracy and evidence--answer consistency over strong baselines.
+The code and datasets are available at \url{https://github.com/tinnel123666888/defacto}.